ndepthsecurity/EtherJack/README.md

 ## Disclaimer
 Use at your own risk.
 Authors, content developers, administrators of the EtherJack project assume no responsibility or liability for any errors or omissions in content, or unethical hacking/usage.
 All information provided for the EtherJack project is provided on an "as is" basis with no warranty or guarantees.

+## ASSUMPTION OF THE RISK AND AGREEMENT TO INDEMNIFY

+By downloading EtherJack you agree to assume any and all risk/liability associated with the downloading and use of EtherJack .
+You also agree to indemnify nDepth Security against any liability that arises out of the misuse of EtherJack whether that misuse is intentional or the result of negligence.
+In addition, you indemnify nDepth Security against liability arising out of the actions of other individuals who gain access to EtherJack by accessing the device(s) upon which you downloaded EtherJack.

+Please note EtherJack is an open source/open platform tool.
+It is not intended for third party sale or distribution.
+Any attempts to copy, sale, license and/or distribute EtherJack constitutes “misuse” for purposes of this agreement and is strictly prohibited.

 ## Contact
 RaGeTek - rag3tek@gmail.com
 Project Link: [https://github.com/ndepthsecurity/EtherJack](https://github.com/ndepthsecurity/EtherJack)